mlandry8/windows-backup/README.md

 Script for performing a mirrored Windows backup utilising Robocopy

-!!*WARNING*!!
-This script will delete files in the destination directories that do not exist in their respective source directory.
+***!!WARNING!!*** This script will delete files in the destination directories that do not exist in their respective source directory.
 Please ensure you have configured the `directory.txt` file correctly and test using the `--dry-run` flag

 ## Usage